-- A deep and diverse service area and customer base spans much of South Carolina.
-Santee Cooper serves about 1 million end-use customers--approximately 20% directly and 80% indirectly--through its sales to Central Electric Power Cooperative (Central).
-Central accounts for 55% of the authority's revenue. - Rates are competitive, and the authority's relative market position has improved while operating under the rate freeze.
-However, we anticipate sizable base and fuel rate increases in 2025 (and smaller annual rate increases thereafter); moreover, as the authority pursues recovery of the Cook exceptions, additional rate increases will likely be imposed over a currently undetermined period. - On an accrual basis, fixed cost coverage (FCC) averaged 1.28x during fiscal years 2019-2021, but FCC was just 0.5x on a cash basis in fiscal 2022, as Santee Cooper was unable to recover the Cook settlement exceptions due to the rate freeze.
-Management projects financial results that we calculate would produce improving cash-basis FCC--1.1x and 1.2x, respectively, in fiscal years 2023 and 2024--prior to the authority regaining its rate-setting autonomy and recovering Cook exceptions over a to-be-determined period. - · Liquidity is solid.
-The authority had \$956 million (net of collateral) cash, available cash, and investments plus undrawn capacity on credit lines at fiscal year-end 2022, covering about 249 days of operating expenses.
-Although this is projected to decline to about \$750 million by fiscal year-end 2024, we expect that it would remain supportive of the current rating. - In the wake of the stranded investment in the cancelled nuclear project, Santee Cooper's power supply plans, as outlined in its 2023 integrated resource plan (IRP), are designed to maintain system reliability while transitioning its coal-dependent power supply to a cleaner, more efficient, more flexible, and more diverse resource portfolio.
-We generally view these plans as credit supportive, but we also believe that there is a degree of execution risk in pursuing them, and we view them as a key to Santee Cooper's effort to control costs. - Santee Cooper is a moderately leveraged utility, with debt measuring 77% of total capitalization.
-We expect this ratio will remain at about this level through 2028, despite the planned issuance of \$2.4 billion in additional debt to fund the authority's \$3.5 billion capital plan over fiscal years 2024-2028, in support of the IRP.
+- Deep and diverse service area and customer base that spans much of South Carolina.
+Santee Cooper serves about 1.1 million end-use customers -- 39% directly and 61% indirectly, the latter largely through its sales to Central Electric Power Cooperative (Central).
+The service area is experiencing strong electric demand growth (fueled by data center expansions and a rapidly growing population), which is contributing to sizable capital spending pressures. - Rates are currently very competitive, as base rates were last increased in 2017 and base and fuel rates have been frozen since 2020.
+We expect that the authority will adopt sizable base and fuel rate increases in 2025 (and smaller annual rate increases thereafter), but the current rating anticipates that the authority will continue to maintain its competitive position, albeit with a narrower rate advantage. - As the authority pursues recovery of the Cook exceptions, additional rate increases will likely be imposed over a currently undetermined period.
+In our view, this would likely further erode (or possibly even eliminate) Santee Cooper's competitive advantage and challenge rate affordability for the authority's direct and indirect customers. - As Santee Cooper was unable to recover the Cook settlement exceptions due to the rate freeze, FCC averaged just 0.98x during fiscal years 2020 to 2023, including 0.49x in 2022 and 1.13x in 2023, both of which are on a cash basis.
+(The authority employed regulatory accounting, which deferred accrual-based recognition of \$350 million in Cook exceptions in 2022 and \$243 million in 2023, but not the obligation to pay for the associated expense, which was partially funded through draws on the authority's credit lines.) - The authority projects operating results that we calculate will produce 1.3x FCC for 2024 and 1.3x to 1.4x over fiscals 2025 to 2028 as it regains its rate-setting autonomy in 2025, passes through its power costs to direct-serve customers and Central Electric, and covers increasing debt service and fixed cost obligations. - Despite the draws on its credit lines to fund the Cook exceptions, liquidity remains supportive of the current rating.
+The authority had \$872 million in total liquidity at fiscal year-end 2023, covering 227 days of operating expenses (cash basis).
+Although the utility projects that this will decline to about \$663 million (144 days of operating expenses) by fiscal year-end 2027, we expect that it would remain supportive of the current rating.
+We also note that it does not include potential recovery of the Cook exceptions, as this is currently uncertain. - In the wake of the stranded investment in the cancelled nuclear project, Santee Cooper's power supply plans, as outlined in its 2023 integrated resource plan (IRP), are designed to maintain system reliability while transitioning its coal-dependent power supply to a cleaner, more efficient, more flexible, and more diverse resource portfolio.
+We generally view these plans as credit-supportive, but we also believe that there is a degree of execution risk in pursuing them, and we view them as a key to Santee Cooper's effort to control costs and reduce its carbon footprint.

+• Santee Cooper is a moderately leveraged utility, with debt measuring 77% of total capitalization.
+We expect this ratio will remain at about this level through 2028 despite the planned issuance of \$2.5 billion in additional debt to fund the authority's \$3.5-billion capital plan over fiscal years 2024 to 2028 in support of the IRP.